-Tableau Butterfly Chart is the combination of two bar charts on either side of the same y-axis.
-Typically, Tableau Butterfly Chart helps to compare two data sets at a time.
-In this article, we use the superstore excel file to build the Tableau Butterfly Chart.
+Tableau Butterfly Chart is the combination of two bar plots on either side of the same y-axis.
+Typically, Butterfly Chart helps to compare two data sets at a time.
+In this article, we use the superstore excel file to build this.

 Drag and drop the Sub-Category dimension to the row shelf.

 Next, drop the Sales measure into the column shelf multiple times.
-By default, it displays two horizontal bar charts side-by-side.
+By default, it displays two horizontal bar plots side-by-side.

-Right-click on the dimension section to create a calculated field, and select Create Calculated Field.. option from the context menu.
+For this tableau butterfly chart, right-click on the dimension section to create a calculated field.
+Next, select the Create Calculated Field.. option from the context menu.

 We named the calculated field as Zero and placed 0, which means it shows zeros.

 Drag the Zero calculated field onto the columns section in-between the two sales fields.
-As you see, we have Sales, Zero, Sales, Zero in columns shelf, and Sub-Category in Rows shelf.
+As you see, we have Sales, Zero, Sales, Zero on the columns shelf, and Sub-Category on the Rows shelf.

 Convert the Circles of Zero field to Bars using Marks shelf.